gizat/100DaysOfPython/README.md

-# playground
+# Playground

-A repo with fun projects
+A repo with fun projects.
+The list of projects:

+1. Coffee machine, text-based